rektile/MySec/README.md

 ## MyNetScan
 This simple scanner scans a single ip for the specified open ports.

-This is not made to be efficient, it is just a POC.
-That's why it doesnt use threading.

 ### How to use ?

 ```bash